 This value defines the thermal noise voltage floor of the system and typically dominates other noise sources~\cite{eisenach2021cavity-enhanced}.
 To evaluate the impact of this noise on signal quality, the signal-to-noise ratio (SNR) can be expressed in decibels (dB) as:

 where \( P_s \) and \( P_n \) are the signal and noise powers, respectively, each calculated using \( P = V^2 / R \).
-Assuming an applied microwave field with voltage amplitude \( V_s = 0.05~\text{V} \), as reported in~\cite{eisenach2021cavity-enhanced}, the corresponding signal-to-noise ratio with respect to thermal noise is:
+Assuming an applied microwave field with rms voltage \( V_{\mathrm{rms}} = 0.05~\text{V} \), as reported in~\cite{eisenach2021cavity-enhanced}, the corresponding signal-to-noise ratio with respect to thermal noise is:

 This high SNR indicates that under these conditions, the signal is well above the thermal noise floor, enabling high-fidelity detection in the system.